parthenon-hpc-lab/parthenon/doc/sphinx/src/boundary_conditions.rst

   ``app_in->RegisterDefaultReflectingBoundaryConditions()`` and it
   will be available as a mesh boundary with the name ``reflecting``.
-  The reason manual registration is required is to support custom reflecting boundary conditions int he case where a single variable is used as the state vector.
+  The reason manual registration is required is to support custom reflecting boundary conditions in the case where a single variable is used as the state vector.